 16 inspiring DIY water garden ideas

 There’s nothing more soothing and relaxing than the presence and sound of gently running water.
-Whether you have a tiny back yard, just a balcony or have a huge garden, there are hundreds of different water garden ideas you can adapt in order to bring that something special to your garden.
+Whether you have a tiny back yard, just a balcony or have a huge garden, there are hundreds of different water garden ideas you can adopt in order to bring that something special to your garden.

 Remember, you will need to keep the water fresh otherwise it will stagnate so visit your local garden centre and ask them about what filters and pumps you may need.
 Make sure you are using the water wisely!
 You may be amazed by what you can create with what they have.